• ♥️ Saved Recipes

 Instructions

-Lower the heat to medium, and cook until the steak is cooked through - about three more minutes.
+Lower the heat to medium and cook until the salmon is cooked through, for about five more minutes.
+Serve immediately, drizzled with the pan juices.

 Recipe FAQs